sriramab/gamamanual/G__Installation.md

 sudo update-alternatives --config java
 ```

-see [the troubleshooting page](G__Troubleshooting#Ubuntu) for more information on workaround for problems on Unbuntu.
+See [the troubleshooting page](G__Troubleshooting#Ubuntu) for more information on workaround for problems on Unbuntu.